 Barycentric interpolation is a two-dimensional generalization of linear interpolation.
 This method uses just three near-neighbors to interpolate and avoids over- and undershoots, since extremal values are taken only in the data points.
+For a detailed treatment we refer to the literature, for example to Press et al. (2007), Section 21.7.1: "Two-Dimensional Interpolation on an Irregular Grid".
 This interpolation makes sense for fields where the values change in a roughly piecewise linear way.